bdist/bdist-workspace/README.md

 (6 rows)
 ```

-_Note:_ Alternatively, get the list the relations inside the notebook.
+_Note:_ Alternatively, get the list of relations inside the notebook.
 Run this on a new notebook cell:

 ```
 %sqlcmd tables